• Skip to primary navigation

 • Smoked paprika powder – For a smoky, BBQ flavor, use this albeit sparingly.

-• Fajita spice mix – Add a bit of chili powder, cumin, garlic, and oregano to smoked paprika and it will make a fiery Mexican vibe.
+• Fajita spice mix I use for fajita veggies – Add a bit of chili powder, cumin, garlic, and oregano to smoked paprika and it will make a fiery Mexican vibe.
 We use this same mix to make fajita veggies.

-• Buffalo spice mix – Mix garlic powder, onion powder, sweet smoked paprika powder, cayenne pepper, cumin and oregano.
+• Buffalo spice mix I use for buffalo chicken wings – Mix garlic powder, onion powder, sweet smoked paprika powder, cayenne pepper, cumin and oregano.
 We use this mix to make buffalo vegan chicken wings.

-• Cajun spice mix – Mix cayenne pepper, sweet smoked paprika powder, oregano, thyme, garlic powder and onion powder.
+• Cajun spice mix I use for cajun pasta – Mix cayenne pepper, sweet smoked paprika powder, oregano, thyme, garlic powder and onion powder.
 We use this mix to make cajun sauce for pasta.

 • Vegan prawn crackers – The texture of puffed rice papers is almost identical to prawn crackers.
 Use a mortar or a coffee grinder to turn nori sheets into flakes.
 Sprinkle them with it and a bit of salt.
 And voila, so yummy!